 Who invented pasta?

 The ancient Romans ate pasta, in the ancestral form of lasagna (without tomato of course) named lagana.
 In the Arab Sicily of the ninth century it seems that they were already preparing some kind of spaghetti.
 Surely, noodles were already known in China, certainly, made with other flours.In the Middle Ages the production of pasta changed turning more varied: wide, narrow, stuffed, long.
-Pasta cooking style changed as well, no longer in its seasoning, as it was for the lagana.
+Italian pasta cooking style changed as well, no longer in its seasoning, as it was for the lagana.
 But firstly boiled in broth and seasoned afterwards.
 Dry pasta was already known in Italy before Marco Polo returned from China with his valuable information.

 Middle Ages: very far from the pasta al dente!